onqtam/headjack/docs/why/SYSTEM.md

 > "Armaments, universal debt, and planned obsolescence—those are the three pillars of Western prosperity." - [Aldous Huxley](https://www.goodreads.com/quotes/14210-armaments-universal-debt-and-planned-obsolescence-those-are-the-three-pillars)

+> "The evil of aristocracy is not that it necessarily leads to the infliction of bad things or the suffering of sad ones; the evil of aristocracy is that it places everything in the hands of a class of people who can always inflict what they never suffer." - [G.K.
+Chesterton](https://www.goodreads.com/quotes/9067926-the-evil-of-aristocracy-is-not-that-it-necessarily-leads)

 > "With great power, comes power to avoid responsibility." - [Alexandros Marinos](https://twitter.com/alexandrosM/status/1720575694886072697)